Elizabeth Stanhope, Countess of Chesterfield: Birth and origins

-Elizabeth was born on 29 June 1640 at Kilkenny Castle, Ireland, the eldest daughter of James Butler and Lady Elizabeth Preston.
+Elizabeth was born on 29 June 1640 at Kilkenny Castle, Ireland, the eldest daughter of James Butler and Elizabeth Preston.
 Her father was Earl of Ormond at the time, but would become marquess and finally duke of Ormond.
 Her father's family, the Butler dynasty, was Old English and descended from Theobald Walter, who had been appointed Chief Butler of Ireland by King Henry II in 1177.

 Her mother was the only child of Richard Preston, 1st Earl of Desmond and a rich heiress.
 Her parents married on Christmas 1629.
 They had 10 children, but five died in childhood.